-Lower Zambezi’s diverse vegetation, ranging from woodlands, riverine forest and bushy thickets to grassland and palm groves, attracts a great variety animals and birds.
+The Lower Zambezi’s diverse vegetation, ranging from woodlands, riverine forest and bushy thickets to grassland and palm groves, attracts a great variety animals and birds.
 Wildlife is most visible on the floor of the Zambezi Valley, where the river winds through lushly beautiful scenery.
-Four of the Big Five – lion, elephant, Cape buffalo and leopard – are found in the park.
-Sadly, rhinos have been wiped out by poaching.
-Elephants are undoubtedly the highlight – great herds roam the valley with other herbivores, and elephant and buffalo are often spotted crossing between the maze of islands in the river.
+Four of the Big 5 – lion, elephant, Cape buffalo and leopard – are found in the park.
+Elephants are undoubtedly the highlight – great herds of elephant and buffalo can be spotted the many channels and islands in the river.
 Once extinct in the park, the African wild dog has been sighted in Lower Zambezi since 2015.